 As with all of Tarantino’s films, “Django Unchained” is filled with spellbinding dialogue and outstanding plot twists.
 One such sequence of steadily building suspense arrives after Schultz has freed Django.
-The two men enter a bar where the owner insists that they leave immediately for the obvious reason that they don’t allow black people.
-Schultz handily dispatches the men and sends for the sheriff while he and Django take a seat with a couple of mugs of beer.
+Our two heroes enter a bar where the white owner insists that they leave immediately for the obvious reason that they don’t allow black people.
+Schultz handily dispatches the man, and sends for the sheriff while he and Django take a seat with a couple of mugs of beer.

 Rated R. 160 mins.